Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/06_Soft_delete.md

 ALTER TABLE `bands_band` ADD `deleted` BOOLEAN NOT NULL DEFAULT FALSE , ADD INDEX (`deleted`) ;
 ````````````````````````````````````````````````````````````````````````````````

-Now run the API route /system/upgrade to update the database.
+Now do a GET request to the API route "/system/upgrade" to update the database.

-Now use POSTMan to do a DELETE request to /bands/1.
+Now use do a DELETE request to "/bands/1".
 Notice that it just changes
 the deleted boolean:

 ````````````````````````````````````````````````````````````````````````````````